Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 | 17-20 | +5                |

 See the Leveling Up section in the Narrative Mechanics chapter for a reminder of the factors that change when this occurs.

+## Bidirectional Connection

+At level 5, you are able to send pulses in both directions across your bond at once.
+Once during your turn, you may spend 1 essence to apply both effects of your pulse.

 ## Parting Gift